Tyrbok/wp-docker/README.md

 # WP-Docker

-The easiest to for WordPress using Docker containers
+The easiest way to develop WordPress using Docker containers.

 ## Install